 What are the costs of treatment at the Be Brave Ranch?

-Running such a comprehensive program for a one-year period is expensive.
-In total, children will be offered more than 200 hours of therapy during this one-year period.
-However, due to the kindness of our sponsors, we have raised sufficient funds to provide care for the first 100 children to start in the Be Brave Ranch program.
-This is very helpful, since the cost per child for the one-year program is approximately $25,000.
-This includes all attendance at the Be Brave Ranch (a total of up to 10 weeks during the one-year period), and all of the outpatient continuing care sessions, as well as all family support and interactions.
+The cost per child for the one-year treatment program is approximately $25,000.
+Any additional outside financial support will allow Little Warriors to accept more children into our treatment program and reduce growing waitlists.
+This includes all attendance at the Be Brave Ranch (a total of up to 10 weeks of intensive therapy as well as transitional supports over a one-year period), and all of the outpatient continuing care sessions, as well as all family support and interactions.
 It does not, unfortunately, include covering the costs for travel to and from the Be Brave Ranch for the child or their parents.
-Nonetheless, the Be Brave Ranch is committed to trying to help as many children as possible, and if the cost of travel is a limiting factor in the child attending we suggest that the Be Brave Ranch be contacted directly.
+Nonetheless, the Be Brave Ranch is committed to trying to help as many children as possible, and if the cost of travel is a limiting factor in the child attending the treatment program, please contact the Be Brave Ranch directly.

 Where can children who want to attend the Be Brave Ranch come from?